 A lively cultural scene adds to the interest of the town.
 Music ranges from choirs and renowned chamber ensembles to children’s concerts in the Royal Spa Centre.
 The Art Gallery and Museum within the Royal Pump Rooms has an interesting permanent collection and houses many touring exhibitions.
 Independent galleries also flourish.
 There is a theatre and a small cinema at the Royal Spa Centre and a four-screen cinema at Vue.
 There is easy access to Warwick Arts Centre at Warwick University and the Royal Shakespeare Company in Stratford upon Avon – both less than 10 miles away.

 The railway station is within easy walking distance of the centre, with frequent direct services to London and Birmingham by Chiltern Railways and from Bournemouth and Southampton in the south to Newcastle, Edinburgh and Glasgow in the north by Cross Country.
 The Cross Country line takes about 40 minutes to reach Birmingham International Airport.
 West Midlands Railway offer a local service to a wide range of stations in, of course, the West Midlands.

 And to show the investment isn’t all for the trendy adults!
 Victoria Park on a Sunday morning.

+The future?
 The Leamington Society works to make sure it remains a thriving town.
 A Neighbourhood Plan has been prepared that, once approved in a local referendum (by 83% of votes cast).
 This will give the Town Council extra control over local affairs and deliver extra income to spend on local infrastructure.
 In the medium-term future there are plans to revitalise areas of Old Town providing a Creative Quarter as a base for the increasing number of IT and other creative industries located in the town.

 Wikipedia has lots more detail; see Leamington Spa.